cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 ```

 The object must have a name and be in the same namespace as the `Cluster`.
-Note that the above query will be executed on the `primary` node, with the
-following output.

 ```text
 # HELP custom_pg_replication_lag Replication lag behind primary in seconds